 Generally, the systematic review looks at a very specific question.
 For example, how effective a particular medical treatment is for a specific population with a stipulated ailment.
 How effective a teaching method is for a certain topic in a particular setting.

 Systematic reviews are very time intensive and typically require a multi-person research team.
 Thus, it is important for you to determine whether a systematic review is right for you.

 Generally speaking, our SR consultations entail 1 or 2 hour-long sessions.
 We ask that you prepare by filling out our request form.

 There are three levels of consultation support we provide.
-The first two levels are part of our standard service, but assistance at the third level is available only as our capacity allows.
+The first two levels are part of our standard service, but assistance at the third level is available only as our capacity allows, and at the discretion of the librarian.
 Co-authorship acknowledgement is expected for third-level assistance.